hpitta26/Personal_Expense_Manager_Project-JavaSwing/README.md

-# Personal Expense Management Application
+# Personal Expense Management Desktop App

+## Current Project

 ## Features:
 - Used JSwing for GUI
-- Used Json for serialization
+- Used JSON for serialization
 - Used JUnit for testing
+- JFreeChart for graph visualization

 ## Current Implementations:
 - Console based App: PersonalExpenseApp